Crimean Premier League: History

 The first competitive match was a 2–2 draw between SKChF Sevastopol and TSK-Tavria Simferopol in August 2015.
-The UEFA sanctioned league has 8 teams: TSK Simferopol, SKCHF Sevastopol, Rubin Yalta, Bakhchisaray, Yevpatoriya, Kafa, Ocean Kerch and Berkut Evpatoria.
 TSK and SKCHF are relatively independent financially, while the rest six clubs in Crimea are financed by the Ministry of Sport of Russian Federation, according to a local journalist.
 There also were intentions to invite former Russian international football player Andrei Kanchelskis to coach one of the clubs in Crimea.

-While sanctioned by UEFA, the Crimean Premier League is not listed as a regular top-level league.